norrest/SQpl/README.md

 The folder name is historical, please ignore it.
 The mounted drive is also shared on the network as “volumio”, out of respect for the original authors and compatibility.

+Network (Samba):
+Please note that Samba access uses the root / root credentials by default.
+You can change them via the console if you want.

 Note:
 This project does not use the newer Volumio 2 code or configuration.
 Volumio 2 unfortunately became a paid product.

 SSH access:
 Default credentials are root / rootfs.
 For security, change the default password after the first login.